kerilb/VFDSerial/README.md

-# VFDSerial
+# VFDSerial for Python3 and Russian Language
-A Framework to control the Siemens BA63 VF Display over the serial port.
+Fork of https://github.com/CatCookie/VFDSerial framework to control the Siemens BA63 VF Display over the serial port.

 ## How to use
 You have to modify the display to connect to the standard RS232 and get power.
-I won' explain this here, you can find very good tutorials on Google or ask me directly.

 Hook up the display via a serial port (if you don't have one, get an USB-Adapter).
 Import the `vfd` module and go for it.